I understand your frustration, but restoring an old backup to a new machine is not what image backups are for.

 When your hard disk fails

 If your hard disk fails, you don’t need to replace your entire computer.
-Most people and businesses will simply go out and get a replacement hard drive (often a bigger one to increase the capacity while they’re at it) and swap out the old drive for the new.
+Just get a replacement hard drive (perhaps a bigger one, to increase the capacity while you’re at it) and swap out the old drive for the new.

 That’s a perfect scenario for an image backup.